ckontos82/BooksApp/README.md

 - **HTML/CSS**: For frontend views.
 - **JavaScript**: For client-side validation.

+## Architectural Pattern

+The application strictly adheres to the Model-View-Controller (MVC) architectural pattern, which allows for modular and maintainable code structure.
+It makes use of Spring's annotations to define Controllers, Services, and Repositories.

 ## Screenshots

 Here are some screenshots demonstrating the functionalities of the application: